smiletoeveryone/connect_to_html_form_to_mysql_with_php/README.md

 ## 2. Create MySQL Database to Connect to HTML Form

-// type localhost/PHPMyAdmin in your browser’s search bar and press enter.
+// type localhost/PHPMyAdmin or 127.0.0.1 in your browser’s search bar and press enter.
 As show in the image below.

 // This will take you to the PHPMyAdmin page.